2IOA0-35/dbl-app/README.md

 Using the dataset it can show two different types of visualizations: Disjoint Force-Directed Graphs and Hierarchical Edge Bundling.

-The application is available at [envision.riswick.net](https://envision.riswick.net), but can also be manually built using this source code. *If you have opened this website previously, then to force the website to update, press CTRL+F5.
+The application is available at [envision.riswick.net](https://envision.riswick.net) (or alternatively at [2ioa0-35.github.io/dbl-app](https://2ioa0-35.github.io/dbl-app/)), but can also be manually built using this source code. *If you have opened this website previously, then to force the website to update, press CTRL+F5.
 This will clear the local cached version of the site and load the newest available version on the server.*

 To build the application from source, [NodeJS](https://nodejs.org/) (and the included package manager `npm`) need to be installed.
 The project has been tested to work with the latest LTS version of NodeJS 14.x.x and npm 7.x.x (other versions will probably also work).
 To then install all project dependencies, navigate to the project directory in a terminal and run `npm install`.
 This will install all dependencies.